nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 Modem trace module
 ******************
-The modem trace module is implemented in :file:`nrf/lib/nrf_modem_lib/nrf_modem_lib_trace.c`.
-To enable the module and start tracing, set the :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE` Kconfig option to ``y`` in your project configuration.
+To enable the tracing functionality, enable the :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE` Kconfig in your project configuration.
-The module implements a thread that initializes, deinitializes, and forwards modem traces to a backend that can be selected by enabling any one of the following Kconfig options:
+The module is implemented in :file:`nrf/lib/nrf_modem_lib/nrf_modem_lib_trace.c` and consists of a thread that initializes, deinitializes, and forwards modem traces to a backend that can be selected by enabling any one of the following Kconfig options:

 * :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE_BACKEND_UART` to send modem traces over UARTE1
 * :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE_BACKEND_RTT` to send modem traces over SEGGER RTT